visgl/deck.gl/docs/upgrade-guide.md

 #### Core

-- `layer.setLayerNeedsUpdate` is renamed to `layer.setNeedsUpdate()` and will be removed in the next major release.
+- `layer.setLayerNeedsUpdate` is renamed to `layer.setNeedsUpdate()` and the old name will be removed in the next major release.
 - Previously deprecated `Layer` class method, `screenToDevicePixels`, is removed.
 Use luma.gl [utility methods](https://luma.gl/#/documentation/api-reference/webgl-2-classes/device-pixels) instead.

 #### Layers